What is WCT’s relationship with the Mosesian Center for the Arts?

 Our Voice Lesson Policy allows students to keep their assigned slots as long as they continue to register in consecutive terms.
 As a result, new slots only become available at the transition between terms when/if any ongoing students decide not to continue.* People who are interested in having voice lessons are kept on a waitlist to be notified as spaces become available.

 * Continuing student status does not extend to new students registering for summer session.

 Where does our registration fee go?

 Registration fees pay for costumes, props, lights, show royalties, and staff salaries.
 The Mosesian Center for the Arts is a non-profit organization, overseen by a volunteer Board of Directors, and puts any money raised directly back into programming.

 Why are parents asked to volunteer for a committee?

-In order to keep our registration fees as low as possible, and therefore accessible to all children, we require volunteer help on our major productions to supplement the work of the hard-working board and staff.
-Over many years we have found it a wonderful way to include parents in one of their children’s activities and to build a strong WCT community.
+In order to keep registration fees as low as possible, and therefore accessible to all children, we require volunteer help on our major productions to supplement the work of the hard-working board and staff.
+Over many years we have found it a wonderful way to include parents in one of their children’s activities and to build a strong community.

 How do I purchase tickets for a WCT production?

 The first way to order tickets is through pre-sale.
 These tickets sell at the same price as public ticket sales, but are guaranteed as long as you order before public sales begin.
 Each cast member is allotted a certain number of pre-sale tickets for each show.
 Once pre-sale has ended, public sales will be opened, and additional tickets can be purchased online.